sastro2/UTCTF-Schroedinger-Writeup/Writeup.md

 <h2>The Exploit</h2></br>

-First up let's open a terminal window and move into the Desktop directory with the command "cd Desktop" so that all the files we create will be easily accessible on the desktop. </br>
+First up, let's open a terminal window and move into the Desktop directory with the command "cd Desktop", so that all the files we create will be easily accessible on the desktop. </br>

 Now lets create our first Symlink.
-We've already established that in order to find the username we need to access the file located at /etc/passwd so lets craft a Symlink file that leads exactly there with the following command: </br>
+We've already established, that in order to find the username we need to access the file located at /etc/passwd, so lets craft a Symlink file that leads exactly there with the following command: </br>

 <img src="Images/linux/etcPwdSymlink.PNG" alt="ln -s /etc/passwd" width="220"/> </br>

 ln meaning "create link" and the -s option signifying that we're trying to create a Symlink and not a hard link, make sure not to forget it. </br>
-But we can't upload the file like this, since the website will only accept zipped files we need to zip it like so: </br>
+But we can't upload the file like this, since the website will only accept zipped files, we need to zip it like so: </br>

 <img src="Images/linux/zipPswd.PNG" alt="zip -y passwd.zip passwd" width="220"/> </br>